andre-abadi/andre-abadi.github.io/_posts/2014-05-02-xbmc-downloader-1.md

 4. Once the operating system has completed the command and is ready for another, it will return the command prompt on a new line.
 From here you go back to step 1.

 All command-line interfaces operate with the above syntax and grammar.
 It is important to understand this most basic language as it applies to all operating systems.
+Don’t worry, with this skill we will _learn by doing_ and I’ll explain each command and its arguments for you.

 #XBMC in the world of Linux